 Muse of Fire Theatre Company strives to intrigue and educate the widest possible audience through productions of compelling plays, with Shakespeare as our cornerstone.
 Our vision is to become an integral part of the arts community and draw as many people as possible into the vibrant world of great theatre through rousing productions and innovative educational programming.
-We are now in our sixth season in Evanston.
-Our past Shakespeare-in-the-park productions co-sponsored by the City itself include Henry V, Macbeth, As You Like It, Julius Caesar, The Taming of the Shrew.
-This summer we are presenting two shows: a family-friendly one-hour version of The Two Gentlemen of Verona, and a full-length production of Romeo and Juliet, which will include both indoor and outdoor performances.
-Our educational programming includes theatre workshops for 8-12 year olds at the Fleetwood-Jourdain summer camp, a Spring Reading Series, and two Shakespeare classes for adults, one centered on acting, and one centered on discussion of the historical and literary aspects of the plays.
+We are now in our seventh season in Evanston.
+Our past Shakespeare-in-the-park productions, co-sponsored by the City itself, include Henry V, Macbeth, As You Like It, Julius Caesar, The Taming of the Shrew, The Two Gentlemen of Verona, and Romeo and Juliet.
+This summer we are presenting a family-friendly one-hour version of Cymbeline, which will also tour to nearby North Shore communities; and a full production of Hamlet, which will include both indoor and outdoor performances (and an intermission!).
+Our educational programming includes theatre workshops for 8-12 year olds at the Fleetwood-Jourdain summer camp, and both hands-on and discussion-oriented Shakespeare classes for adults offered throughout the year.

 Jon Beal's past Muse of Fire productions include Julius Caesar (Cassius), The Taming of the Shrew (Grumio), and Romeo and Juliet (Mercutio), which was also his fight directing debut.
 Jon attended Columbia College Chicago where he trained as an actor and stage combatant/ choreographer.
 Since graduating in 2011 with a theater degree and several certifications in stage combat, Jon has worked as an actor and fighter with such theater companies as The House Theatre, Waltzing Mechanics, Commedia Beauregard, The Hypocrites, Right Brain Project, The Second City, and the Lyric Opera of Chicago.

 Alex Fthenakis (Producing Artistic Associate) trained at the Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland).
 Originally a Californian, Alex worked in Glasgow before moving to Chicago and making his local debut in Muse of Fire's The Taming of the Shrew as Petruchio.
+This summer he will return to the Muse of Fire stage in the title role in Hamlet.
 Other theatre credits include Heuristics in the Diner (Traverse, Tron, Hampstead), RISK (The Arches) The Growling Tent (Conflux),Attempts on Her Life (Glasgow West End Festival), Titus Andronicus (Bard in the Botanics), and The Kentucky Cycle (Edinburgh Festival Fringe).
 Readings and workshops include work with Mayfesto, Citizens'/Glasgay!, and A Moment's Peace.
 Alex's writing includes RISK and an adaptation of John Steinbeck's To A God Unknown.
-Alex is producer and faculty for the award winning Pepperdine Scotland theatre exchange. (www.alexfthenakis.com) Contact Alex: email@example.com
+Alex is producer and faculty for the award winning Pepperdine Scotland theatre exchange. (www.alexfthenakis.com) Contact Alex: firstname.lastname@example.org

 Jemma Alix Levy (founder and Artistic Director) got her BA from Amherst College, graduated from The Juilliard School's directing program, then received an MA in Humanities from the University of Chicago, and went on to earn an MFA in Shakespeare and Performance from Mary Baldwin College's program in association with the American Shakespeare Center.
 Before Muse of Fire, she started and ran Runamuck Theatre Company in Austin, TX.
 Her directing credits include critically-acclaimed productions in New York, New Jersey, Texas, and Chicago.
 Her essay "Competing Heights in Shakespeare's As You Like It," was published in Shakespeare Embodied, published by Fairleigh Dickinson University Press in 2013.
 She has taught theatre at Webster University, Wabash College, Roosevelt University, Mary Baldwin College, and The Brearley School.
 Currently, Jemma is Head of Acting and Directing and Assistant Professor of Theater, Dance & Film Studies at Washington and Lee University.
 Contact Jemma: email@example.com

 Eric Damon Smith (AEA) is a Chicago based actor/director.
 As an actor Eric appeared with Muse of Fire as Jaques in As You Like It, and as the Constable of France in Henry V. He also directed Antigone and All's Well That Ends Well for Muse of Fire’s Spring Reading Series.
-Recent professional credits include As You Like It at Lake Tahoe Shakespeare Festival, Charles Condomine in Blithe Spirit, and roles in Much Ado About Nothing, Sweeney Todd, and Richard III for Great Lakes Theater in Cleveland, and Idaho Shakespeare Festival; Bud in Gutenberg!
+This summer he returns to Muse of Fire to direct our family-friendly production of Cymbeline.
+Recent professional acting credits include As You Like It at Lake Tahoe Shakespeare Festival; Charles Condomine in Blithe Spirit, and roles in Much Ado About Nothing, Sweeney Todd, and Richard III for Great Lakes Theater in Cleveland and Idaho Shakespeare Festival; Bud in Gutenberg!
 The Musical at Milwaukee Rep.; and Bassanio (Merchant of Venice) and Oliver (As You Like It) at Riverside Theatre in the Parks.
 Other Chicago credits include: Mosca in Volpone, directed by Sheldon Patinkin (City Lit.); Jamie in Long Day's Journey into Night (Polarity Ensemble); Flaminio Scala (Jeff Award nomination, Actor in a Principal Role - Musical, NonEquity Wing) in The Glorious Ones (Boho and Theatre on the Lake); Malvolio in Twelfth Night (Piccolo Theatre); Antonio in The Merchant of Venice (Boho); and work at Northlight and Remy Bumppo.

 Ryan Swikle (Artistic Associate) runs Muse of Fire's education programs and appeared in the first four of Muse of Fire's Evanston productions: as Mark Antony in Julius Caesar, Touchstone in As You Like It, the title role in Macbeth, and the Dauphin in Henry V. Other Shakespeare credits include the Duke in Measure for Measure, Bassanio in The Merchant of Venice, Orsino in Twelfth Night, Benedick in Much Ado About Nothing, and Egeon/Pinch/Balthasar/Luce in The Comedy of Errors.
 Ryan has performed with Montana Shakespeare in the Schools and the Illinois Shakespeare Festival.
 He studied Shakespeare at the Royal Academy of Dramatic Art in London.
 Contact Ryan: firstname.lastname@example.org

 Stacie Swikle has appeared with Muse of Fire as Audrey/LeBeau in As You Like It, as Ross in Macbeth, and as Pascuala in our staged reading of Fuente Ovejuna.
 Previous Shakespeare credits include Beatrice in Much Ado About Nothing (MCC Black Box), and Jessica/Salerio in The Merchant of Venice (Bohemian Theatre Ensemble).
 Other favorite roles include The Red Queen in Alice in Wonderland, the title role in Medea, and participation in the world-premiere staged reading of The Laramie Project: Ten Years Later.
-Stacie will graduate from the University of Wyoming in Fall 2014 with a Master's Degree in Speech-Language Pathology.
+Stacie recently graduated from the University of Wyoming with a Master's Degree in Speech-Language Pathology.

 Lisa Uhlig has been stage managing for Muse of Fire since their production of Julius Caesar.
 Since graduating from Southern Illinois University she has worked with multiple companies as director, stage manager, and occasional props designer.
+This summer she will stage manage Hamlet.
 She is also a company member at Strangeloop Theatre.

 Mo Ulicny is Muse of Fire's branding consultant and graphic designer.
-Her company, Peach Tree Studio, just celebrated 30 years providing strategy, design and illustration for consumer packaging, advertising, and publishing for clients ranging from local start-ups to global businesses.
+For over 30 years, her company, Peach Tree Studio, has provided strategy, design and illustration for consumer packaging, advertising, and publishing for clients ranging from local start-ups to global businesses.
 Mo received her BFA from Saint Mary's College.